tmielke/fuse-demos/Camel/Camel-Jetty-Client-IP/README.md

 There are two ways to run the demo.

 ###1) JUnit test
-simply run mvn test and observe the logging output
+Simply run mvn test and observe the logging output

 ###2) Camel Maven plugin
-Simply run mvn camel:run and wait for the route to be started.
+Run mvn camel:run and wait for the route to be started.
 Then open your favorite browser and navigate to http://localhost:9000/JettyHeaderTest